TeamIcycle/Coding-Practice/README.md

 # Coding-Practice
 A place where code can be basic, intermidiate, or long.
-Likely just the same idea written in different languages.
+Likely just the same idea written in different coding languages.